 The Practice Explorer Pathway

 This pathway is designed for those who want to dive deeper through hands-on practice and personalised feedback.
-In addition to the weekly Live lessons, you’ll participate in six practical workshops(2 hours each) and benefit from six one-on-one tutorials over the course.
+In addition to the weekly Live lessons, you’ll participate in six practical workshops (2 hours each) and benefit from six one-on-one tutorials over the course.
 While there is still no mandatory homework, you’ll be encouraged to spend time between sessions reflecting on workshop activities and developing your personal project.
-Your main commitment is to show up fully engaged, ready to experiment, and open to feedback during all scheduled sessions.

 The Spark Seeker Pathway